Skip To Main Content

 Wisconsin state law and federal law (FERPA, the Family Educational Rights and Privacy Act) prohibit us from sharing this information.
 The district no longer collects students’ social security numbers.

-Our Emergency and Critical Response Team is ready to help
+Our Emergency and Critical Response Team is Ready to Help

 • connecting families to community resources and organizations